Variations of Australian rules football: Universal Football

 Universal football was a proposed hybrid sport of Australian rules football and rugby league, as a means of unifying Australia under a single dominant football code.
 First codified in 1914, the game was originally designed to be played by teams of 15 on rectangular fields with rugby-style goalposts featuring a crossbar.
-The off-side rules of rugby league applied within in the forward quarter of the ground and did not apply elsewhere.
+The off-side rules of rugby league applied in the forward quarter of the ground and did not apply elsewhere.
 Handpasses, which included throws, could only be made backwards.
 Rugby scrums were eliminated and replaced with the Australian rules football style ball-up.
 Players could be tackled anywhere between the knee and the shoulders.
 The Australian rules style of mark was kept.
 Tries were worth three points, conversions and goals from marks kicked over the crossbar were worth one point, and goals kicked on the run were worth two points.

 There was some progress towards amalgamating the two sports in 1915, but these were halted by the escalation of World War I and the new code was not revived after the war ended.
 The concept was briefly revisited in 1933 with similar rules, and a private trial match was played at the Sydney Showground, but it did not result in a lasting revival of the concept which has not been seen since.